 Step 3: Grow Your Following

-By itself, creating content isn’t enough to grow your audience.
+By itself, creating content isn’t enough to excel at audience building.
 You’ve also got to promote it.
 These tips can help you get your work in front of more people.

 Promote your content.
 Your job isn’t finished after you hit the “Publish” button.
 To maximize the value of your content, you’ve got to spread the word about it.
 Social media is an ideal place to do this.
 Use Facebook, Twitter, and other popular platforms to announce your new blog post or video.